ordina-jworks/ordina-jworks.github.io/_posts/2023-10-06-k8s-comparison-azure-aws.md

 - Public and Private API endpoints
 - Egress networking
-- Custom networking: Azure CNI, AWS CNI.
+- Custom networking: Azure CNI, AWS VPC CNI.
 For the use case, (standard) kubenet is used.
 - Usage of reserved and spot instances
 - Creation of load balancers and public endpoints based on Kubernetes (Service) objects.
 - Managed control plane upgrades